mavlink/qgc-dev-guide/en/getting_started/CentOS.md

 ### Update Kernel (optional)

-The two resons why we update the kernel are:
+> **Tip** If your Joystick gets recognized and shows up as `/dev/input/js0` when you run the command `/dev/input/*` you can skip this step.

+We recommend updating the kernel for:
-- Better touch screen responsiveness
+- Better touch screen responsiveness.
-- Correct recognition of some USB devices especially joysticks
+- Correct recognition of some USB devices - in particular joysticks.

-In our tests the following joysticks did not work out of the box with the default CentOS 7 kernel (3.10.0):
+The following joysticks are known not do work out of the box with the default CentOS 7 kernel (3.10.0):
 - Logitech F310
 - Microsoft Xbox 360 controller (USB)
-If your Joystick gets recognized fine and shows up as `/dev/input/js0` when you run the command `/dev/input/*` you can skip this step.

 To fix the joystick not being recognized (even if the same unit is working under Windows or Ubuntu) please [follow this guide to update the kernel](https://www.howtoforge.com/tutorial/how-to-upgrade-kernel-in-centos-7-server/).